Many of my recent publications are accessible on www.academia.edu

 Articles in Journals

-Stetsenko, A. (in press).
+Stetsenko, A. (2017).
 Putting the radical notion of equality in the service of disrupting inequality in education: Research findings and conceptual advances on the infinity of human potential.
 In Review of Research in Education (special issue on Disrupting Inequalities, ed. by M. Winn and M. Souto-Manning).
+Vol. 41, pp. 112–135.

 Stetsenko, A. (2016).
 Vygotsky’s theory of method and philosophy of practice: Implications for trans/formative methodology.
 In Revista Psicologia em Estudo (special issue on Vygotsky and methodology, edited by Bento Selau and Marcio Cassandre), 39, 32-41.